 Mt Langdon Trail

 Pass between the boulders marking the beginning of the Mt Langdon Trail next to the trailhead parking lot.
-There is a fenced-off gravesite belonging Dr. Leonard M. Eudy (1843-1877) on your immediate right just to the right of the boulders which is worth a brief visit.
-Dr Eudy served in a regiment of New Hampshire Volunteers during the Civil War and later went to medical school at Harvard.
+There is a fenced-off gravesite belonging to Dr. Leonard M. Eudy (1843-1877) on your immediate right just to the right of the boulders which is worth a brief visit.
+Dr. Eudy served in a regiment of New Hampshire Volunteers during the Civil War and later went to medical school at Harvard.
 When he lived in Barlett, smallpox broke out in one of the lumber camps and he took charge to fight the epidemic.
 He contracted the disease himself and did not survive.
 The grave marker says “He gave his life for the people of Bartlett”.
-More info here: http://www.bartletthistory.org/bartletthi…/cemeteries.html
+More info here: https://www.bartletthistory.org/bartletthi…/cemeteries.html

 Return to the trail and continue away from the trailhead lot following an old dirt road which gradually narrows as it climbs uphill, passing the Cave Mountain Trail on your left after 0.3 miles.
 The trail is not blazed but it is easy to follow if you keep going straight and follow the beaten path, bypassing the side trails and logging cuts that fork off the trail for the first mile until you reach the Presidential-Dry River Wilderness sign.
 Many of the hiking trails in the White Mountain National Forest are lightly blazed, particularly in Wilderness Areas, so view this as a practice session for future use.
 If you see large red blotches pained on trees in this area, they are not blazes but private property boundary markers, another common practice in the region.

 After 1 mile, you pass the Wilderness Boundary sign and cross a small stream.
 The trail continues to be unblazed but is even more obvious than before to follow.
 There are several very small stream crossings after this point before you begin the ascent up Oak Ridge, passing through open forest.